 A In SwimRun, you are allowed to be ‘tethered’ with your partner for both the swim and run.
 If they’re a lot faster than you, then perhaps you haven’t chosen the right partner, as they could be holding back for you a lot and / or you might feel under pressure to keep up.
 Remember: You must be no more than 10 metres apart on either land or water.
 Teamwork is part of the SwimRun challenge.

 A Cut off times will be applicable at each aid station, allowing for a maximum pace of approximately 9mins/km running and 30m/km swimming.
 Acceleration points may be used for slower teams, in which case, Run 4 is missed and teams continue onto Swim 4 after the aid station and / or missing Swim 9 and running that section instead.

 Q What will be offered at aid stations?

-A You will be able to pick up water, bananas, Bindi sports drink and Soda (formerly Shotz) energy gels – we’ll let you know which stations will have what supplies.
+A You will be able to pick up water, bananas, Bindi sports drink and Koda (formerly Shotz) energy gels, plus extra goodies at some of the aid stations – we’ll let you know which stations will have what supplies in the Athlete Handbook.
 It’s also a good idea to carry your own extra gels just in case.
 We will also have sunscreen on hand to reapply at all aid stations and before the start.

 Q Can I leave my own products at the aid stations?